-Sofiproteol SA, France’s largest oilseed crusher, and Bunge Ltd. (BG) each took full control of biodiesel units of which they’d previously shared ownership through joint venture Diester Industrie International, or DII.
+Sofiproteol SA, France’s largest oilseed crusher, and Bunge Ltd. (BG:US) each took full control of biodiesel units of which they’d previously shared ownership through joint venture Diester Industrie International, or DII.

 Sofiproteol bought the joint venture’s Belgian unit Oleon Biodiesel NV, while Bunge acquired biodiesel production units in Austria and another in Germany from DII, the Paris-based company wrote in an e-mailed statement today.